nystudio107/craft-richvariables/README.md

 ## Issues:

 * The GlobalSet Reference Tags will not get parsed due to this bug in Craft 3: https://github.com/craftcms/cms/issues/1359
-* The controller will throw an error, and thus the JavaScript won't load until this issue is fixed by P&T: https://github.com/craftcms/cms/issues/1351
+* The controller will throw an error, and thus the JavaScript won't load due to this bug in Craft 3: https://github.com/craftcms/cms/issues/1351

 ## Installation